 Finnmark Hospital Trust has two somatic hospitals located in Hammerfest and Kirkenes.
 Mental Health Care and Substance Abuse treatment and ambulance services is decentralized and situated several places around the county of Finnmark.

-Finnmark is the northernmost county of Norway at 70 degrees north.
+Finnmark is at 70 degrees north.
 It has an arctic climate, towns are far apart and are both rural and urban, and has about 75,000 inhabitants.
-It is the largest and least populated county of Norway.
-It borders to Russia and Finland.
-Vadsø is the administrative centre for the county of Finnmark, although Alta has the largest population.
+Finnmark is now merged with Troms county, and thus Troms and Finnmark county is the largest county of Norway.

-The Arctic University of Norway has a campus in Alta.
+The Arctic University of Norway has a campus in Alta and in Hammerfest.
 The main sources of income are fishing, minerals, public services, tourism as well as oil and gas.
 Finnmark is part of the Sapmi region, which spans over four countries.
 The Sami are the indigenous people of this region.

 Hammerfest is the oil and gas capitol of Finnmark.
 Hammerfest municipality has around 10000 inhabitants.
 The town was established in 1789.
 Kirkenes, where we have our second local hospital, and the municipality has a population of 3500.
 Kirkenes is the end port of Hurtigruten and the northern terminus of the European route E6.
 We recently opened a brand new hospital in Kirkenes with the latest in medicinal equipment and technology; it is Norway's most modern hospital today.

 We have highly skilled employees and we promote equal opportunities for men and women, and we promote further education and specialisation.
 We also have treatment locations in Alta, Karasjok, Tana and Vadsø.
 We offer Mental Health Care and Substance Abuse treatment at all our locations.